-- 1 the keeping and giving of records of production, disposal, sales and employment numbers - 2 the compilation and giving of statistics, returns and other information, including about attendance and absenteeism for work at mines
+- the keeping and giving of records of production, disposal, sales and employment numbers - the compilation and giving of statistics, returns and other information, including about attendance and absenteeism for work at mines - that the records, statistics, returns or other information must be in an approved form - The chief executive CEO may, by notice, amend a notice. - The person must comply with the notice, unless the person has a reasonable excuse for not complying.

-- 3 that the records, statistics, returns or other information must be in an approved form - (2) The chief executive may, by notice, amend a notice. - (3) The person must comply with the notice, unless the person has a reasonable excuse for not complying. - Maximum penalty-40 penalty units. - (4) The chief executive may- - (a) use the information to produce statistics and other data; and - (b) publish the statistics and other data produced under paragraph (a).
+- (4) The chief executive CEO may - use the information to produce statistics and other data; (a) - publish the statistics and other data produced under (b) paragraph (a).

-260 Chief executive to keep records
+260 Chief executive CEO to keep records

-- (1) The chief executive must keep and maintain records that include- - (a) a database of information about- - (i) hazards associated with operations and methods of controlling the hazards; and - (ii) lost time injuries and high potential incidents; and - (b) plans showing the extent of operations undertaken at abandoned mines; and - (c) current guidelines. - (2) Information about lost time injuries must include the number of days the injured person was unable to work, regardless of the number of hours that would have been worked by the person each day. - (3) However, the number of days to be recorded does not include the day of the injury. - (4) The chief executive, on payment by a person of a reasonable fee decided by the chief executive, must give a person access to the records. - (5) In this section-
+- The chief executive CEO must keep and maintain records that include- - (a) a database of information about - hazards associated with operations and methods of controlling the hazards; and

+- (ii) lost time injuries and high potential incidents; and - (b) plans showing the extent of operations undertaken at abandoned mines; and - (c) current guidelines. - (2) Information about lost time injuries must include the number of days the injured person was unable to work, regardless of the number of hours that would have been worked by the person each day. - (3) However, the number of days to be recorded does not include the day of the injury. - (4) The chief executiveCEO, on payment by a person of a reasonable fee decided by the chief executiveCEO, must give a person access to the records. - (5) In this section-